a112r/RISC-Machine/README.md

 # 32-bit ARM CPU and Datapath Implementation

-This project, done as a part of a course features a fully functional 32-bit CPU and datapath, developed using Verilog, capable of decoding and executing ARM Assembly instructions.
+This project features a fully functional 32-bit CPU and datapath, developed using Verilog, capable of decoding and executing ARM Assembly instructions.
 The CPU design is implemented and tested on a **DE1-SoC FPGA**.

 ## Features